sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-## Components in the Route file
+## Components in the Route File

-For other components in the same file of the route I also use `useLoaderData` to get the loader's data.
+For other components in the same file as the route, I also use `useLoaderData` to get the loader's data.

 ```ts
 // app/routes/dashboard.tsx